Mujeres Libres: Women in the anarchist movement

 The anarchist movement was nominally committed to equality, declaring that "the two sexes will be equal, both in rights and in obligation."
 In practice, however, there were numerous shortcomings with respect to this goal.
 The unequal nature of Spanish society meant that women constituted a minority in most workplaces, stifling the capacity of women to participate in the CNT in particular.
 Even where women represented a majority, the anarchist trade unions made little effort to organise women, perceiving them as potential strike-breakers.

-One reason that sexist beliefs remained so prominent was the fact that Pierre-Joseph Proudhon, often referred to as 'the father of anarchism', had openly believed that women were inferior, and advocated in his writings that women should remain in domestic roles even following the anarchist revolution.
+One reason that sexist beliefs remained so prominent was that Pierre-Joseph Proudhon, often referred to as 'the father of anarchism', had openly believed that women were inferior, and advocated in his writings that women should remain in domestic roles even following the anarchist revolution.

 Even for the most egalitarian-minded men, it has been commented that "the anarchist utopia stopped at the front door".
 Sara Berenguer and Pepita Carpeña, who later became members of Mujeres Libres, reported witnessing sexism in FIJL youth groups, which were notable hotbeds of such behaviour.